icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 ### Mode declarations

-Mode declarations consist of the `mode` keyword, followed by an equals sign, followed by an identifier.
+Mode declarations consist of the `mode` keyword, followed by an equals sign, followed by an [identifier].
 This identifier must be a valid Slice compilation mode - either `Slice1` or `Slice2`.

 ```ebnf {% showTitle=false %}